soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## Explorer overview

 If your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md), and you have the necessary permissions, you can use Threat Explorer (also referred to as Explorer) to identify and analyze threats.
+(In the Security &amp; Compliance Center, go to **Threat management** \> **Explorer**.)

 ![Go to Threat management \> Explorer](media/cab32fa2-66f1-4ad5-bc1d-2bac4dbeb48c.png)

-To use Threat Explorer, in the Security &amp; Compliance Center, go to **Threat management** \> **Explorer**.

-Here are a few things you can do with Explorer (there are many more possibilities):
+This article describes a few things you can do with Explorer (there are many more possibilities):

 - [See what kinds of malware were detected in email](#see-malware-detected-in-email-by-technology), and by threat protection technology (anti-malware protection, ATP Safe Attachments, etc.)